dannySubsense/Stock-Market-Sector-Sentiment-Analysis-Tool/ENVIRONMENT_SETUP.md

 If you encounter issues:
 1. Check this setup guide
-2. Run `python test_mcp_servers.py` to verify API connections
-3. Check logs in the backend console
+2. Check logs in the backend console
-4. Verify all dependencies are installed correctly
+3. Verify all dependencies are installed correctly

 **Environment setup complete!** You're ready to begin Slice 1A development.